AmauSup/AutoMazeRunner/README.md

   }
 }
 ```
-Note: The code provided is a basic framework.
-Additional logic for audio detection and decision-making should be implemented based on your specific hardware and requirements.
+    This is a basic framework.
+Additional logic for audio detection and maze-solving strategies can be added based on your robot’s sensors.

 📸 Project Images

 📄 Conclusion

-This project showcases the integration of audio sensors with traditional ultrasonic sensors to navigate a maze autonomously.
-By combining these technologies, the robot can make informed decisions about its environment, enhancing its ability to solve complex mazes.

-For further development, consider implementing machine learning algorithms to improve the robot's decision-making process based on sensor inputs.
+This project demonstrates how audio sensors can be combined with ultrasonic sensors to create an autonomous maze-solving robot.
+The robot can detect obstacles and make real-time navigation decisions, showcasing the integration of hardware, software, and control algorithms.

+Future improvements may include machine learning for smarter navigation and adaptive behavior.